Abate Fetel

 The Abate Fetel or Abbé Fetel is a cultivar of the European Pear (Pyrus communis).

-Originally of France, it was obtained by the abbot Fetel – hence the name – who started working on it in 1865, when he was the priest of Chessy, Rhône, and using several local cultivars as a starting point.
+Originally of France, it was obtained by the abbot Fetel – hence the name – who started working on it in 1865, when he was the priest of Chessy, Rhône, using several local cultivars as a starting point.
 Fetel was later transferred to Charentay, where he continued his hybridisations, ultimately obtaining the 'Abate Fetel' after a few years.

 Nowadays, the 'Abate Fetel' pear is the most produced and exported pear cultivar in Italy.
-It is mostly cultivated in the Emilia-Romagna region which is a Protected Geographical Indication for this cultivar.
+It is mostly cultivated in the Emilia-Romagna region, which is a Protected Geographical Indication for this cultivar.
 Another important producer country is Argentina.

-In Italy the 'Abate Fetel' is usually harvested in September; it maintains its quality for up to 23 weeks of cold storage.
-A characteristic feature is its elongated shape which is easily recognizable by consumers.
+In Italy, the 'Abate Fetel' is usually harvested in September; it maintains its quality for up to 23 weeks of cold storage.
+A characteristic feature is its elongated shape, which is easily recognizable by consumers.